learn-co-curriculum/ruby-variable-types-readme/README.md

 ## Local Variables

 You should already be familiar with declaring local variables.
-They're written most commonly as lowercase words, or sometimes you might see developers declare them with an underscore (like `_this`).
+They're written most commonly as lowercase words, or sometimes you might see developers declare them with an underscore (like `_this`––DON'T DO THIS, btw).
 Most commonly, they look like this:

 ```ruby
 languages = ["Ruby", "JavaScript", "C", "Python"]